makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP38.md

 ## Paragraph Summary

 This proposal contains the MKR Compensation budget for the Core Unit RWF-001: Real-World Finance.
 This proposal is based on [Alternative MKR Compensation Guidelines](https://forum.makerdao.com/t/mip56-alternative-mkr-compensation-guidelines/9230) by @Aes.
-It provides an average of 80 MKR per FTE per year over 3 year with a 1 year cliff.
+It provides an average of 80 MKR per FTE per year over 3 years with a 1 year cliff.

 ## Team MKR Compensation Plan